HVML/xGUI-Pro/README.md

 1. The cross-platform build system generator: CMake 3.18 or later
 1. A C11 and CXX17 compliant compiler: GCC 8+ or Clang 6+
 1. Glib 2.44.0 or later (the package `libglib2.0-dev` on most Linux distributions)
-1. WebKit2GTK 2.28.0+ (the package `libwebkit2gtk-4.0-dev` on popular Linux distributions; the package `webkit2-gtk-devel` of macPorts on macOS).
+1. WebKit2GTK 2.28.0+ (the package `libwebkit2gtk-4.0-dev` or `libwebkit2gtk-4.1-dev` on popular Linux distributions; the package `webkit2-gtk-devel` of macPorts on macOS).
 1. WebKit2HBD 2.34.1+ as an alternative WebKit engine instead of WebKit2GTK.
 1. The HVML interpterter PurC 0.9.22+.